-- Brief description of how the nominee’s scholarly works or creative works enhance the quality of his/her teaching.
+- Brief description of how the nominee’s scholarly works, professional products, or creative works enhance the quality of their teaching.

-- Using the following format, the nominator shall provide a description of the nominee’s activities and accomplishments which demonstrate unusually significant and meritorious achievement in teaching during the academic years: 2017-2018, 2018-2019, 2019-2020.
-[3 page maximum]
+- A three-page description written by the nominator (in consultation with the DEO as needed), about the nominee’s activities and accomplishments which demonstrate unusually significant and meritorious achievement in teaching during the academic years: 2019-2020, 2020-2021, and 2021-2022.
+This description must include:

-- How does this nominee’s teaching practices (including clinical lab or other formal settings) enhance student learning?
+- An explanation of how this nominee’s teaching practices (including clinical lab or other formal settings) enhance student learning, including commentary on how their practices are inclusive and equitable for all students.
 As part of this discussion, please describe and evaluate the nominee’s teaching materials and class activities.

-- How does this nominee’s other contact with students (mentoring, advising, sponsoring of creative and/or scholarly achievements, etc.) contribute to students’ development (intellectual growth, creative achievement, research, externships, publications, etc.)?
+- A description of how this nominee’s other contact with students (mentoring, advising, sponsoring of creative, professional, and/or scholarly achievements, etc.) contributes to students’ development (intellectual growth, creative achievement, research, externships, publications, etc.).

-- Provide an inclusive summary of student evaluations of the nominee’s teaching (course evaluations, ACE forms, etc.).
+- An inclusive summary of student evaluations of the nominee’s teaching (course evaluations, ACE forms, etc.).
 This summary may be narrative or quantitative.
 If providing a quantitative summary, please include statistical summary data (range, median).

 - 2019-20 Shawn Datchuk, Ain Grooms